 Recently Adopted and Recently Issued Accounting Standards-In May 2014, the FASB issued ASU 2014-09, Revenue with Contracts from Customers.
 This ASU establishes a single revenue recognition model for all contracts with customers based on recognizing revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services, eliminates industry specific requirements, and expands disclosure requirements.
 This ASU is required to be adopted beginning January 1, 2018.
 Our revenue streams include agreements with distributors and agreements with end users, including governmental entities.
 The Company evaluated the impact that the adoption of this ASU had on the consolidated financial statements, including the timing of revenue recognition associated with certain customized products.
 We evaluated current contracts, conducted a risk assessment and provided numerous training sessions to educate individuals throughout the business on the requirements of the new standard.
 We will adopt ASU 2014-09 using the modified retrospective method as of January 1, 2018.
-The majority of our revenue streams, we determined they will be recorded consistently under both existing GAAP and the new standard.
+The majority of our revenue transactions consist of a single performance obligation to transfer promised goods or services.
+Based on the evaluation of our current contracts and revenue streams, we determined they will be recorded consistently under both existing GAAP and the new standard.
 Therefore, ASU 2014-09 does not have a material effect on the Company.
 We have drafted a new accounting policy to incorporate the guidance within the new standard into our revenue recognition policies effective January 1, 2018 and going forward.